nf-core/website/sites/docs/src/content/docs/usage/configuration/system_requirements.md

 ---
-title: System requirements
+title: Configure your system
 subtitle: Configure your system requirements
-shortTitle: System requirements
+shortTitle: Configure your system
 weight: 3
 ---

-## System requirements
+## Configure your system

 nf-core pipelines are reproducible, portable, and scalable, and are designed to work "out of the box".
 However to maximise efficiency and benefit from all the advantages of Nextflow, it is likely you will need to configure each pipeline to suit your data and system requirements.